MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/overview.md

 ---
 title: What is the Azure Developer CLI (azd) Preview?
-description: Overview of the features and capabilities of the Azure Developer CLI that helps developers be more productive when building and deploying applications to Azure.
+description: Overview of the features and capabilities of the Azure Developer CLI that helps developers be more productive when building and deploying apps to Azure.
 author: puicchan
 ms.author: puichan
 ms.date: 06/09/2022